 The landlord must file the eviction lawsuit in the District Court of the county where the rental property is located.
 When submitting their case, the landlord will need to bring copies of the lease, the Notice to Quit, and the Demand for Rent (if applicable), along with the Affidavit of Damages and Statement of Claim (if applicable) and the Affidavit of Ownership (if requested).
 As previously stated, the Landlord and Tenant Writ must be purchased at the court’s office.
 The cost of the writ is $1, and the filing fee will be $125.
 The landlord must also pay service fees to the sheriff’s office responsible for delivering the writ to the tenant.
-Furthermore, depending on the case and whether a court hearing is called, there will be further court fees and associated costs which can be verified by contacting the local District Court and sheriff’s offices.
+There may be further applicable costs depending on the case and whether the court hearing is called which can be determined by contacting the local District Court and sheriff’s offices.

 Step 5 – Serve Tenant with Landlord and Tenant Writ